iPhone Quick Start Not Working? 7 Fixes (2026 Guide)

 Rejoin Wi-Fi on the old iPhone, then try Quick Start.

-The reset itself took 90 seconds and the next Quick Start prompt appeared in under 20 seconds.
+The reset itself takes about 90 seconds, and the next Quick Start prompt typically appears within 20 seconds of rejoining Wi-Fi.

 #Try a Wired Transfer Instead